 A Mix and Match Wardrobe has a lot of benefits, including time and money savings.
 Here are some tips to help you mix and match your wardrobe so that you look and feel great every day.

 I am the last one to claim Fashionista status.
 In high school and college, my favorite “outfit” was sweats and a t-shirt, my hair pulled back in a scrunchy.
 For awhile, that worked as my mom outfit.

 My body changed shape, and frumpiness took over.
 Thankfully, I finally realized that I needed to stop using my lack of natural giftedness as an excuse to be frumpy.

-I’m not talking about dressing to the height of fashion.
-Rather, I’m thinking about looking pulled together in such a way that I feel confident leaving my cave and mingling with the real world.
-So, I decided to do something about it.
-And if I look like a geek, well, what’s new?
+I wanted to look pulled together in such a way that I felt confident leaving my cave and mingling with the real world.

 Research of the Frumpy Mom